What is depression?

 Depression and your lung condition

-Living with a long-term condition can be challenging.
-In fact, studies show that you’re two to three times more likely to get depression if you’re living with a long-term physical health condition, compared to someone who is in good physical health.
+Studies show that you’re two to three times more likely to get depression if you’re living with a long-term physical health condition, compared to someone who is in good physical health.

-• If your lung condition means you’re unable to do certain things, being depressed can mean you feel even less able to do things.
+If your lung condition means you’re unable to do certain things, being depressed can mean you feel even less able to do things.
 This in turn can make you feel more depressed.

+Depression is less likely if your condition is well controlled.
 You may find that with good support and treatment to help you deal with your depression, you’ll be able to manage your lung condition better and lower your risk of asthma attacks or flare ups.

 Break the cycle of depression and symptoms

-1. Talk to your GP or specialist about all your symptoms.
+- Talk to your GP or specialist about all your symptoms.

-Talk to your GP, pharmacist, or other healthcare professional as soon as possible if you’re experiencing any side effects from your lung medicines.
+Talk to your GP, pharmacist, or other healthcare professional as soon as possible if you’re experiencing any side effects from your medicines.

 They may be able to adjust the dose or support you in managing the side effects.

-Not all medicines have depression as a side effect.
-But if you need to take high dose steroids for your asthma or lung condition, there is a higher risk of side effects, including depression.
+If you need to take high dose steroids for your asthma or lung condition, there is a higher risk of side effects, including depression.

 Montelukast side effects warning